madsrosendahl/WhileParser/README.md

 # WhileParser
 A simple recursive decent parser for a small While language

-Thre front end is a Toenizer that shows how to describe the lexical analysis of a language using regular expressions
+The front end is a Toenizer that shows how to describe the lexical analysis of a language using regular expressions

 white space:                "\s+"
 line comments:              "//.*"